stone-payments/pos-mamba-sdk/packages/components/Flatlist/README.md

     description?: string;
     style?: object;

     // Anything immediate next to righLabel.
-Can be a function that will compute some value, plain text or a Fixture object sufix?: () => string | number;
+Can be a function that will compute some value sufix?: () => string | number;
     sufixStyle?: object;
   };